Eschatologue/CM_wiki/docs/class/fighter/master-of-arms.md

 > *Unlocks the Potential in Every Weapon*

-While others supplement their martial skills with manoeuvres, tactics, or even magic, the Master of Arms focuses on mastering weapons themselves.
+While others supplement their martial skills with manoeuvres, physical excellence, or even magic, the Master of Arms focuses on mastering weapons themselves.
 With deep knowledge of each weapon's design and function, they draw out hidden strengths from every armament.
 To them, every blade, bow, or hammer is a perfected tool—never wielded without skill, never used without purpose.

 ### Level 3: Artisan's Touch